Sharp upper tail behavior of line ensembles via the tangent method: Monotonicity proofs assumption verification

-In each of our proofs we will first prove an analogous statement for collections of Brownian bridges or motions which are reweighted by an appropriate Radon-Nikodym derivative.
-To then obtain the statements for the ensembles of interest we make use of the triviality of the tail $\sigma$-algebra for extremal stationary ensembles and the parabolic Airy line ensemble, for which this triviality is known.
-This extremality is not known for the KPZ line ensemble, and so for that we prove the statement for the prelimiting O'Connell-Yor diffusion and then pass to a limit.
+In proving the validity of the assumptions, we will first prove an analogous statement for collections of Brownian bridges or motions which are reweighted by an appropriate Radon-Nikodym derivative, and then obtain the results by limiting arguments; for the KPZ line ensemble, this goes through the O'Connell-Yor free energy line ensemble, which we introduce in Section~\ref{app.mono.o'connell-yor}.
+The Brownian monotonicity statements are given in Section~\ref{app.brownian mono statements}.
+The assumptions are then formally verified in Section~\ref{app.hamiltonian.verifying assumptions}, and the Brownian statements are proved in Section~\ref{app.Brownian mono proofs}.

-The proof of the BK inequality is simpler than the other two and relies only on the monotonicity properties recorded in Lemma~\ref{l.monotonicity}.

-The proofs of the remaining two are in spirit similar to the proofs of Lemma~\ref{l.monotonicity} (monotonicity) given in \cite{corwin2014brownian} and \cite{corwin2016kpz} (and expanded on in \cite{dimitrov2021characterization,dimitrov2021characterizationH}): they construct a pair of Markov chains which each have as stationary distribution the law in question (one chain for each of the boundary datas for which the equilibrium measures are being stochastically compared), and find a coupling of the chains which exhibits the claimed monotonicity.

-One difference, however, is that the proofs in the aforementioned works construct chains on discrete random walks and rely on diffusive scaling to their continuous analogues in order to obtain the desired statements.
-In contrast, we construct Markov chains directly on the space of $k$-tuples of continuous functions.
-While this introduces some additional complexities in ensuring the chains converge to their equilibrium measures, we avoid technical statements regarding diffusive scaling limits.
-Further, though the arguments appear slightly longer than the earlier ones, we believe this continuum framework may prove useful in future applications.

-We start by introducing the O'Connell-Yor diffusion that we will need to prove our statements for the KPZ line ensemble.